 Project Goals & Objectives

-The city is exploring options for trailheads located below El Toro Mountain.
 The city has held and will continue to hold community meetings to obtain feedback and to address concerns regarding safety, parking, litter, privacy, fire and wildlife impacts.

 The city and OSA will partner to create the trail network with the OSA leading the property acquisition effort and the city providing necessary CEQA clearance and construction materials.
 Both agencies will assist with design and construction.
 The city could potentially contribute to the property rights acquisition.